PART 2 - Seattle to Heriot Bay

-I was immediately reminded of the missing GPS unit I had been looking for all over in Miami.
+I was immediately reminded of the missing GPS unit I had been looking for all over my house..
 I opened the Kayak bag with the cockpit section, found the dry bag with the electronics and poured out the contents.
 The missing GPS unit wasn’t there.

 I started to unpack my other items.

 “Oh, I marked a boat ramp on the Snohomish River.
 It’s about 6 miles from here.
 I figured that I would make a portage to get there.”
 I showed David the marker on Google Earth.
 He looked at the screen on my phone, and his expression was not encouraging.

 “You guys in Miami must not know what a hill is.
 That ramp is at least a four hour walk with your kayak and is probably not the best place.
 It will be quite late by the time you launch.
 Let’s do this, I’ll drive you down to Everett.
 There’s a big marina there, and the waterfront has several hotels.
 You can then decide what to do.”

 That was wise advice.
 Having barely slept the night before, my rhythm had been running on adrenaline fumes for the start of the journey.

 As soon as we loaded the kayak on the roof rack and were on our way I fell asleep in the car.

 “You know David, I think I’ll launch tomorrow.
 I’m tired, and I haven’t even decided how I’m going to arrange everything I have to fit in the kayak, probably best I don’t rush things on the first day.”